Filter by:

 Lewis & Clark among the Indians 1.
 The Voyage Begins

-• ."
-As the Lewis and Clark flotilla—keelboat and pirogues—rocked against the river current, it represented months
+• As the Lewis and Clark flotilla—keelboat and pirogues—rocked against the river current, it represented months of careful preparation.

 • N.D.